aptech/docs/docs/CR-rndBinomial.rst

 ::

-    //Set seed for repeatable random numbers
+    // Set seed for repeatable random numbers rndseed 7345;
-    rndseed 7345;

-    //Simulate the number of successes from 1024 trials,
+    // Simulate the number of successes from 1024 trials,
-    //each of which have a 40% chance of success, 3 times n = 1024;
+    // each of which have a 40% chance of success, 3 times n = 1024;
     p = 0.4;
     k = rndBinomial(3, 1, n, p);